Application of these Terms and Conditions

 4. The Obligations and Responsibilities of the Client

-4.2.2.
-The Client will take all reasonable care to ensure that any information and instructions provided to the Company by it or on its behalf is accurate and complete in all respects and the Client confirms that the Company can rely upon the information and instructions for the purposes of and in connection with the Services;
+4.2.2 The Client will take all reasonable care to ensure that any information and instructions provided to the Company by it (directly or through any third party acting on its behalf) is accurate, up to date and complete in all respects and the Client confirms that the Company can rely upon the information and instructions for the purposes of and in connection with the Services;

 4.2.6.
 If the Company has requested the Client to use one or more specified e-mail addresses, the Client will use those e-mail addresses.
 In the event that the Client does not receive a prompt acknowledgement by the Company of receipt of time sensitive messages or claims documentation sent by the Client to the Company, the Client will contact the Company promptly to confirm receipt of such messages.
 The Company shall have no responsibility for a failure by it to take action in relation to information or instructions contained in a time-sensitive message or claims documentation sent by the Client unless it is sent to the correct e-mail address and receipt of the same has been expressly acknowledged by the Company.